How To Catch Trends With Heiken-Ashi Candlestick Analysis

 - Doji-like bars with both lower and upper shadows are possible turning points.

-Find Market Turning Points with Heiken-Ashi Candlestick Analysis
+Finding Market Turning Points

-This is the same WMT daily chart.
-We have circled the candlestick patterns in the “Heiken-Ashi doji zones”.
+The chart below shows the same WMT daily chart.
+We have circled the candlestick patterns in the Heiken-Ashi Doji zones.

 - There was a Morning Star candlestick pattern here.
 It is a bullish three-bar reversal candlestick pattern.